bechtleav360/Maverick.EntityGraph/docs/api/Entities.md

 The following HTTP operations are supported for literals

-``DELETE /api/entities/{entity @id}/{key}`` removes the statement completely from the entity.
+``DELETE /api/entities/{@id}/{prefix.key}`` removes the statement completely from the entity.

 Might result in constraint validation error (if the attribute must exist according to the schema)

-``GET /api/entities/{entity @id}/{key}`` returns only the value in the response, the format depends on the requested content type.
+``GET /api/entities/{@id}/{prefix.key}`` returns only the value or embedded entity in the response, the format depends on the requested content type.

 ### Adding annotations (statements about statements)

+``PUT /api/entities/{@id}/{prefix.key}``

 Let's assume we want to assign a topic from a classification service to a wikipedia entry.
 Since the classification service is based on machine learning, we want to also store the prediction quality as certainty.

 ```json
 {